joelegner/joelegner.github.io/background.md

 author: Joe Legner
 ---

-If you read this page, you will know a little more about me that might add context -- might add color -- to the other pages.
+If you read this page, you will know a little more about me that might add some context as you read the other pages.
 You don't have to read it.
 It's okay to navigate back to the index.
 Here, I will even include a convenient link for that purpose.
 Bye-bye.
 It's okay.

 [Link to Index](index.html)